 ATTENTION MEDICARE BENEFICIARIES

 Extra Help: If you meet certain income and resource limits, you may qualify for Extra Help from Medicare to pay the costs of Medicare prescription drug coverage.
-Drug costs in 2016 for most people who qualify will be no more than $2.95 for each generic/$7.40 for each brand-name for covered drugs.
+Drug costs in 2016 for most people who qualify was no more than $2.95 for each generic/$7.40 for each brand-name for covered drugs.
 Other people pay only a portion of their Medicare drug plan premiums and deductibles based on their income level.

 Single-Income $17,655/Assets 13,640 Married-Income $23,895/Assets $27,250

 Medicare Savings Programs: Medicare Savings Programs can help pay for Medicare premiums and in some cases, may also pay deductibles, coinsurance, and copayments.
 There are three Medicare Savings Programs.
 The Qualified Medical Beneficiary program (QMB) which pays for Part A premiums, Part B premiums, and deductibles, coinsurances, and copayments, Specified Low Income Medicare Beneficiary program (SLMB) which pays for Part B premiums, Qualified Individual program (QI) which pays for Part B premiums.